JohnSnowLabs/spark-nlp/README.md

 This library has been uploaded to the [spark-packages repository](https://spark-packages.org/package/JohnSnowLabs/spark-nlp).

-Benefit of spark-packages is that makes it available for both Scala-Java and Python
+The benefit of spark-packages is that makes it available for both Scala-Java and Python

 To use the most recent version just add the `--packages com.johnsnowlabs.nlp:spark-nlp_2.11:` to you spark command